Claire Dodd

-Life and work
+Early life

-Dorothy Arlene Dodd was born on December 29, 1911, in Baxter, Iowa, to Walter Willard Dodd, a farmer whose family were early Jasper County pioneers, and his wife, Ethel Viola (née Cool) Dodd, daughter of Baxter Postmaster Peter J. Cool.
+Dorothy Arlene Dodd was born on December 29, 1911, in Baxter, Iowa, to Walter Willard Dodd, a farmer whose family were early Jasper County pioneers, and his wife, Ethel Viola (née Cool) Dodd, daughter of Baxter postmaster Peter J. Cool.
 Her parents married on June 28, 1911.
 The family moved frequently while she was growing up, living in Denver, Kansas City, Phoenix, St. Louis, and Missoula, Montana, among other places.
 Her parents separated in Montana.
 Young Dorothy went to California around 1927 where she worked as a model in Los Angeles and auditioned for minor film roles.

+Career

 While working as a model in Los Angeles, she was cast in a small part in Eddie Cantor's movie Whoopee!, which was produced by Florenz Ziegfeld.
 Ziegfeld offered Dodd a part in his next Broadway musical, Smiles.
-She joined the Ziegfeld Follies and moved to New York City, where she studied singing and dancing.
+She moved to New York City, where she studied singing and dancing.
 After Smiles ended, she signed a five-year contract with Paramount Pictures.
 After acting in bit parts in several films, she was signed to a Warner Bros. contract by Darryl F. Zanuck.

 Some confusion has led to Dodd's birthplace being listed as Des Moines, Iowa.
 Early in her career, Dodd applied for a passport in preparation for a trip to Europe, and was reported as saying she only knew she was born in Iowa.
 Whether an attempted bit of publicity, she wound up with plenty in her home state.
 "My early childhood is just a blur to me," she once said.
 "I don't remember a thing about Iowa, I'm sorry to say.
 I was so small when I left there."
 Dodd had numerous relatives who still lived in and around Baxter when her apparent memory lapse was reported in the Register & Tribune's Iowa News Service on April 29, 1935.
 Locals were in an uproar for a time, spurred on by newspaper editorials taking the incident as an insult to a small town in rural Iowa.
 Deputy Jasper County Clerk John B. Norris quickly sent a copy of her birth certificate to Dodd by registered mail to end the question.